Easy Homemade Pizza Recipe

 We’re gonna try something new today — a fun and frugal recipe for active (and even picky!) families.

 One thing I’ve realized in my (ahem) older age, is the constant fluctuation in grocery and meal needs for my household.
-Now that my two sons are in their early twenties, my husband and I find it’s often just the two of us home for dinner.
+Now that my two sons are in their early twenties, my partner and I find it’s often just the two of us home for dinner.

 Our family life has always been super busy since the boys were actively involved in sports.